NavigationContentFooter

 Kubernetes objects

-In order to provision persistent Block Storage resources in this tutorial, we will use a PersistentVolumeClaim.
+To provision persistent Block Storage resources in this tutorial, we will use a PersistentVolumeClaim.
 This is a Kubernetes object, which requests and claims a PersistentVolume resource.
-The PersistentVolumeClaim object requests a specific size, access mode and StorageClass for the PersistentVolume, meaning we can describe what we want without needing to worry about how it is provisioned.
+The PersistentVolumeClaim object requests a specific size, access mode, and StorageClass for the PersistentVolume, meaning we can describe what we want without needing to worry about how it is provisioned.

 In our previous tutorial we used a Deployment object to deploy a stateless application.
 In this tutorial, we will use a StatefulSet object to deploy a stateful application.